-This plan is set in the context number very significant recent achievements and other changes, all of which will have a bearing on an ongoing process of planning service improvements:

-- Adoption (in October 2010) of the first ever Local Plan for a National Park in Scotland; - Adoption (in October 2010) of the first batch of Supplementary Planning Guidance on a diverse range of topics including Sustainable Design, Natural Heritage and Water Resources; - Publication of the Development Plan Scheme and initiation of work on the Local Development Plan; - Change to the Designation Order for the Park (in October 2010) which had the effect of: - Expansion of the National Park to include a substantial part of Perth and Kinross; - Reducing the size of the Board from 25 to 19 members; - Clarifying the planning arrangements so that can CNPA operate in a way which is consistent with recent planning reforms in which delegation contributes to more efficient decision making. - A review of the Protocol between CNPA and the five relevant planning authorities has been initiated and will be finalised through the actions agreed in this plan. - CNPA internal staff structure changed (in June 2010) to promote integration of the planning service with the wider work of the organisation.
+- 8. This plan is set in the context of a number very significant recent achievements and other changes, all of which will have a bearing on an ongoing process of planning service improvements: - a) Adoption (in October 2010) of the first ever Local Plan for a National Park in Scotland; - b) Adoption (in October 2010) of the first batch of Supplementary Planning Guidance on a diverse range of topics including Sustainable Design, Natural Heritage and Water Resources; - c) Publication of the Development Plan Scheme and initiation of work on the Local Development Plan; - d) Change to the Designation Order for the Park (in October 2010) which had the effect of: - i.
+Expansion of the National Park to include a substantial part of Perth and Kinross; - ii.
+Reducing the size of the Board from 25 to 19 members; - iii.
+Clarifying the planning arrangements so that can CNPA operate in a way which is consistent with recent planning reforms in which delegation contributes to more efficient decision making. - e) A review of the Protocol between CNPA and the five relevant planning authorities has been initiated and will be finalised through the actions agreed in this plan. - f) CNPA internal staff structure changed (in June 2010) to promote integration of the planning service with the wider work of the organisation.

-5. Key areas for Service Improvement
+Key areas for Service Improvement

-a) A User-oriented service:
+A user-oriented service:

-Why Improvement is required?
+9. Why Improvement is required?
 To ensure that the planning service is always focused on the requirements of users and towards a set of our outcomes that are strongly linked to the vision for the Park in 2030.

-Timescale Convene a Planning Service Feedback Forum for developers, agents, community councils, amenity organisations and agency representatives to encourage feedback about our Planning Service and prepare our next Service Improvement Plan.
+Timescale I. Convene a Planning Service Feedback Forum for developers, agents, community councils, amenity organisations, agency representatives and other interested parties to encourage feedback about our Planning Service.
 Feedback from this Forum will assist in preparing future Service Improvement Plans.
-By February 2011 Prepare a programme of planning training for communities and other interested parties By March 2011 Publish an updated planning information leaflet and promote the Supplementary Planning Guidance and the importance of preapplication discussions to ensure that applications stand the best possible chance of being approved.
-By March 2011 b) A strengthened role for the Planning Service in achieving Sustainable Rural Development:
+By February 2011 2.
+Prepare a programme of planning training for communities and other interested parties By March 2011

+3. Publish an updated planning information leaflet and promote the Supplementary Planning Guidance and the importance of pre-application discussions to ensure that applications stand the best possible chance of being approved.
+By March 2011 4.
+Review the planning information on the CNPA website and the language used in official correspondence to make sure it is customer friendly.
+By March 2011

+A strengthened role for the Planning Service in achieving Sustainable Rural Development:

+II.
 Why Improvement is required?
 It is necessary to firmly embed the work of the Planning Service in the wider work of CNPA and the achievement of the vision for the Park in 2030 in the National Park Plan.

-Timescale Prepare plans, with partners, for Sustainable Design Award scheme for the National Park.
-By March 2011 Improve our capability to collate and analyse planning related By December data through development of a work-stream dedicated to this 2010 function Approve for consultation a further batch of Supplementary By February 2011 Planning Guidance 2011 Review and Update the Development Plan Scheme By March 2011 Draw up a structured programme of development activity for the By February Planning Committee involving site visits and sessions on 2011 particular topics c) Changes to "Call-in" procedure
+Timescale I. Prepare plans, with partners, for a Sustainable Design Award scheme for the National Park.
+By March 2011 2.
+Improve our capability to collate and analyse planning related data through development of a work-stream dedicated to this function By December 2010 3.
+Approve for consultation a further batch of Supplementary Planning Guidance By February 2011 4.
+Review and Update the Development Plan Scheme By March 2011 5.
+Draw up a structured programme of development activity for the Planning Committee involving site visits and sessions on particular topics By February 2011

+Changes to "Call-in" procedure